cezarykluczynski/qunit-desktop-notifications/README.md

 grunt test:client
 ```

-To run functional test using Selenium WebDriver:
+To run functional tests using local Selenium server:
 ```sh
 selenium-standalone start # start Selenium Server grunt test:runner # run tests when Selenium Server started
 ```

-To run all test using SauceLabs:
+To run all test using Sauce Labs:
 ```sh
 node_modules/.bin/intern-runner config=tests/intern-ci
 ```
+For that, Sauce Labs username and accesskey needs to be available as environment variables ([more on the subject, ignore the Karma part](https://docs.saucelabs.com/tutorials/js-unit-testing/#running-karma-with-the-karma-sauce-launcher-https-github-com-karma-runner-karma-sauce-launcher-plugin)).

 Known issues
 ============
 * Stop local Selenium server before running Sauce Labs tests from local machine.
-Also stop SauceLabs tests before starting local server, as both use the same port.
+Also stop or finish SauceLabs tests before starting local server, because both use the same port.